 Dr David Miller is senior lecturer in the Department of English Literature, at Manchester Metropolitan University and the general editor of the Journal of Literature and Trauma Studies.
-His publications include a monograph on poetry and philosophy and articles dealing with critical theory, trauma, melancholy and poetry.
-His most recent publication is a study of the poetic undercurrents in the work of Ernst Bloch for Duke University Press and a forthcoming monograph on Keats and the poetics of loss.
+His publications include a monograph on poetry and philosophy and articles and anthology contributions dealing with tragedy, trauma, melancholy and poetry.
+His most recent publications are a study of the poetic undercurrents in the work of Ernst Bloch for Duke University Press and articles on tragedy, poetry and trauma.

-I have taught at universities in Rome, Edinburgh and Paris and this wider cultural experience informs my approaches to both undergradaute and graduate teaching.
+I have taught at universities and colleges in Rome, Berlin and Paris and this wider cultural experience informs my approaches to both undergradaute and graduate teaching.

 I have an ongoing interest in Italian and Russian twentieth century history and culture.

 I maintain an interest in the sport of boxing, its history and also in high quality boxing journalism and writing by writers such as A.J.
-Leibling, Mailer, Pearce Egan and Joyce Carol Oats and so on.
+Leibling, Norman Mailer, Pearce Egan and Joyce Carol Oats and so on.